TontonTremblay/mipnerf/README.md

 ```
-XLA_FLAGS=--xla_gpu_cuda_data_dir=/usr/local/cuda/ sh scripts/train_blender.sh
+XLA_FLAGS=--xla_gpu_cuda_data_dir=/usr/local/cuda-11.4/ sh scripts/train_blender.sh
 ```
+Do not forget to install CuDNN

 Added this to the config file

+```
+--gin_param="Config.batch_size = 1024"
+```

 ### OOM errors
 You may need to reduce the batch size to avoid out of memory errors.
 For example the model can be run on a NVIDIA 3080 (10Gb) using the following flag.
-```
---gin_param="Config.batch_size = 1024"
-```

 ## Citation
 If you use this software package, please cite our paper: